iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-us/help.md

 Manual creation of expense document is possible and is similar to regular purchase invoice.

 **Vendor and Submitter must be used**.
-When getting documents from CostPocket system looks for vendor registration no. in order to find Vendor from Vendors.
+When getting documents from CostPocket system looks for Vendor Registration No. and/or VAT Registration No. in order to find Vendor from Vendors.
 Similarly submitter e-mail is used to look for Employee with matching company Email from Employees.
 User can make multiple document lines with different posting groups (to manage VAT).
 **Dimensions** are applied for header only.
 Only .jpg type attachments can be uploaded.